ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/romantic.md

 After midnight they ended up in a windowless room in the basement where the floor was covered with Tatami mats and cushions, listening to reggaeton.
-Brent sat up against the wall talking with a girl from Columbia, watching Emilio and Hivera give the two Brazilian girls back rubs.
+Brent sat up against the wall talking with a girl from Columbia, watching Emilio and Joshua give the two Brazilian girls back rubs.
 This went on for a long time.
 The orgiastic intensity, without any sex, made Alex uncomfortable.
-He was reminded of teaching some family friends how to masturbate back when he was eleven, across the inky darkness of a boathouse bedroom in Muskoka, Canada.
+He was reminded of teaching some family friends how to masturbate back when he was eleven, across the inky darkness of a room above a boathouse in Muskoka, Canada.

 ---

-In the morning, Brent went into the laundry room to feed Helsa, feeling hungover and happy.
-He had just watched the other exchange students walk down the road towards the MRT station in the mist.
+In the morning, Brent went into the laundry room to feed Helsa, feeling hungover and happy after watching the other exchange students walk down the road towards the MRT station in the mist.

+"Oh shit," he said.

 Helsa was dead.
 Brent touched her bony joints with morbid fascination.
 Her body was no longer warm.